kitajs/docs/learn/authentication.md

 # Authentication

-The first thing I like to add to any project is authentication, so let's do it.

-## Providers

-The best way to add authentication to a Kita project is by using a provider, providers are a new concept introduced by Kita, they work by linking a type to a function that returns a value of that type, and can be automatically called simply by adding that type as a route parameter.
+Adding authentication is a crucial step in any web development project.
+In Kita, the preferred way to implement authentication is by using providers, a concept introduced by Kita.
+Providers link a type to a function that returns a value of that type and can be automatically called by simply adding that type as a route parameter.

 <!-- TODO: Add a link section to the provider docs -->

-Just to understand, lets create a simple provider that returns the `User-Agent` header value from a request and change our previous hello world route to use it:
+Let's create a simple provider to retrieve the `User-Agent` header value from a request and modify our previous "Hello, World!" route to use it:

-::: code-group

 ```ts [src/providers/user-agent.ts]
 import type { FastifyRequest } from 'fastify';